-The southern side of Warsaw’s Downtown contains numerous beautiful buildings that luckily survived WWII.
-It`s full of contrasts.
-Here you can see a boutique hotel standing near an abandoned and ruined tenement house.
-Travellers still often miss this neighborhood during their visit.
+The southern side of Warsaw’s Downtown is full of contrasts.
+It contains numerous houses that luckily survived WWII as well as contemporary architecture and significant communist-era buildings.
+Here you can see a boutique hotel standing next to an abandoned and ruined tenement house.
+Some facades are still covered with bullet holes.
+This is where you can find local cafes, trendy bars, restaurants, and art galleries.
+However, travellers still often miss this neighborhood during their visit.

-The area served the German Nazis during occupation as their residential district and headquarters for the German police institutions the Gestapo and Wehrmacht.
-The neighborhood was bombed by the Germans during the Warsaw Uprising of 1944, but the scale of destruction wasn’t as big as in the Northern district and Old Town areas.
+The area served the German Nazis during the occupation as their residential district and headquarters for the German police institutions.
+The neighborhood was bombed during the Warsaw Uprising of 1944, but the scale of the destruction wasn’t as big as in the North including Old Town area.

 There are several landmarks that you should definitely see here.
 The Warsaw University of Technology (Politechnika Warszawska) is an architectural gem from the turn of the 19th and 20th century.
 Besides the Main Buidling you can also enter one of the gates from Noakowskiego, Koszykowa, Nowowiejska and Chałubińskiego streets to see the whole campus.
 It`s a mix of historic and modernist architecture designed by outstanding Polish architects (Plac Politechniki 1).

 Konstytucji Square is the most important part of MDM housing estate from the communist era.
 These monumental buildings refering to Carl-Marx-Allee in Berlin were dedicated to workers.
 On some facades you will see sculptures of workings class: a miner, farmer, teacher, metalurgist etc.